MustaMohamed/OOPFundamentals/README.md

 ### Principles of OOP:

-- **Encapsulation:** It's about hiding data and  implementation details.
+- **Encapsulation:** It's about hiding data/information hiding and collect information and behaviors in one place.
 - **Abstraction:** It's about hiding unnecessary implementation details.
 - **Inheritance:** It's about relationships and subclasses between objects, allowing developers to reuse a common logic while still maintaining a unique hierarchy.
 - **Polymorphism:** Objects can take on more than one form depending on the context.
 The program will determine which meaning or usage is necessary for each execution of that object, cutting down the need to duplicate code.